๐Ÿ”๏ธ South Dakota Eviction Notice Laws

 โฐ 3 Calendar Days

-For non-payment of rent, South Dakota requires a 3-day written notice to pay or vacate before any eviction action can be filed.
-The tenant has 3 calendar days from the date of service to pay the full amount of rent owed.
+For non-payment of rent, South Dakota requires a 3-day written notice to pay or vacate.
+The tenant has 3 calendar days to pay the full amount owed.
 If payment is made in full within 3 days, the eviction cannot proceed on that notice.

 • โœ… Must be in writing